rickaa/rand/rand/content/posts/git-push-deployments-docker-tags.md

 4. Wait until `web` is ready (with a timeout)
 5. Build and start `web2`.
 Since it's the same as `web`, if `web` was built and run correctly, we can safely do all at once with `web2`.

 We will use some git environment variables to run and move the code.
-We are interested in 2 of them*
+We are interested in 2 of them:

-`GIT_DIR`: location of the remote
+* `GIT_DIR`: location of the remote
-`GIT_WORK_TREE`: location to put the code when it's received
+* `GIT_WORK_TREE`: location to put the code when it's received

 We already have the folder for `GIT_DIR` (the one called `gitrem/`), but we need another folder for our code.
 We can create it wherever we want, let's call it `appcode/`.

 Then we will have a loop checking for the inputs.
 The line `if [[ $ref =~ .*/main$ ]];` is checking that we are pushing to the `main` branch (change it to `master` or whatever you use if needed).
 Then with `git --work-tree=$GIT_WORK_TREE --git-dir=$GIT_DIR checkout -f main` we are copying the contents from that branch to our `GIT_WORK_TREE` folder (`appcode/`).

-Lastly, we will use `curl` inside a loop to wait until the first replica is alive and deploy recreate the second one.
+Lastly, we will use `curl` inside a loop to wait until the first replica is alive and recreate the second one.

 Here's the full code.
 I included so extra comments inside: